Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 A governing unit of the university, with duties and authority described in The University of Saskatchewan Act 1995.
 The board is responsible for overseeing and directing all matters involving the management, administration and control of the university’s property, revenues and financial affairs.

-The university currently hosts a variety of centres, variously known as centres, institutes, units, organizations, networks, or programs, including incorporated entities.
+The university currently hosts a variety of centres, variously known as centres, institutes, units, organizations or networks, including incorporated entities.
 For purposes of this policy, a centre is a formally structured organization which is not a division, department, school or college, but which is established within or in conjunction with the university, for the pursuit or support of: scholarly, artistic, scientific, or technological objectives; teaching; or outreach.

 - Type A Centres are those that are organizationally part of one college, and report to a dean.
 These centres involve activities that complement and enhance the work of primarily one college, and could involve multi-disciplinary and multi-faculty work.
 The activities of the centre should be congruent with approved college plans and would be established with the dean’s endorsement and council approval.
 Responsibility for funding of these centres rests with the college.

-- Type B Centres are those that involve activities beyond the scope of a single college and/or involve significant resources and will require the endorsement of the deans involved, the appropriate vice-president (usually the vice-president research) and Provost’s Committee on Integrated Planning (PCIP) before seeking the approval of council.
+- Type B Centres are those that involve activities beyond the scope of a single college and/or involve significant resources and will require the endorsement of the deans involved, the appropriate vice-president (usually the vice-president research) and Provost’s Advisory Committee (PAC) before seeking the approval of council.
 These centres are organizationally part of the university and are subject to university management and control, reporting to a designated dean, an executive director that reports to the vice-provost, or an appropriate vice-president (usually the vice-president research).

 - Type C Centres are incorporated and legally distinct from the university, and which have academic/research implications for the university.
 These centres must have the authorization of the vice-presidents and secure council approval before being recommended to the Board of Governors.
 These centres may be either a cooperative relationship involving the sharing of resources, or a landlord-tenant relationship, reflecting the academic interest of the university in the centre’s activities and recognizing the university’s community obligation to promote the greatest community use of its faculties and resources.
 These centres will report on their academic and research activities to a dean to the extent possible, and/or to an appropriate vice-president.
 A financial report must also be provided to the vice-president (finance and resources) for the board, and all legal requirements of incorporated entities met.